-Tune inTM to Reading (TiR) is a web-based reading intervention program that has several unique features including providing real time pitch recognition and feedback to the user.
-The inclusion of pitch recognition is important because Lamb and Gregory (1993) found that pitch discrimination is significantly correlated with reading ability.
+Tune In to Reading (TiR) is a web-based reading intervention program that has several unique features including providing real time pitch recognition and feedback to the user.
+The inclusion of pitch recognition is important.
+Lamb and Gregory (1993) found that pitch discrimination is significantly correlated with reading ability.
 The scoring mechanism, which is part of the TiR software, accommodates each individual's vocal range.
 It contains a portfolio sign-in menu that aligns to the particular vocal range of each participant.
-Each student uses an individual soundproof microphone headset for listening, singing, and recording.
-TiR contains over 600 songs analyzed for readability level.
-The song reading levels range from 2^{nd} to 12^{th} grade.
+Each student uses a microphone headset for listening, singing, and recording.
+TiR contains over 200 songs analyzed for readability level.
+The song reading levels range from 1st through 8th grade.
 Students sing songs, progressing from lower to higher readability levels, and read and reread the lyrics while attempting to improve their singing.
 In this way, repeated reading is integrated into the singing program.